Strategy Complexity of Limsup and Liminf Threshold Objectives in Countable MDPs, with Applications to Optimal Expected Payoffs: Introduction

 \section{Introduction}

-\paragraph{Background.} Countably infinite Markov decision processes (MDPs) are a standard model for dynamic systems that exhibit both stochastic and controlled behavior (see, e.g., textbooks \cite{Puterman:book,MaitraSudderth:DiscreteGambling,DubbinsSavage:2014,raghaven2012} and references therein).
-Some fundamental results and proof techniques for countable MDPs were established in the framework of Gambling Theory \cite{DubbinsSavage:2014,MaitraSudderth:DiscreteGambling}.
+\paragraph{Background.} We consider Markov decision processes (MDPs) with countably infinite numbers of states and countable action sets.
+All runs are of infinite length, i.e., no termination.
+MDPs are a standard model for dynamic systems that exhibit both stochastic and controlled behavior (see, e.g., textbooks \cite{DubbinsSavage:2014,Puterman:book,MaitraSudderth:DiscreteGambling,raghavan2012} and references therein).
+Some fundamental results and proof techniques for countable MDPs were established in the framework of Gambling Theory (e.g., \cite{DubbinsSavage:2014,MaitraSudderth:DiscreteGambling}).
 See also Ornstein's seminal paper on stationary strategies \cite{Ornstein:AMS1969}.
-Further applications include control theory~\cite{blondel2000survey,NIPS2004_2569}, operations research and finance~\cite{nowak2005,Flesch:JOTA2020,bauerle2011finance,schal2002markov}, artificial intelligence and machine learning~\cite{sutton2018reinforcement,sigaud2013markov}, and formal verification~\cite{KMST2020c,ACMSS2016,BBEKW2010,EWY2010,BBEK:IC2013, EY:JACM2015, ModCheckHB18,ModCheckPrinciples08}.
-The latter works often use countable MDPs to describe unbounded structures in computational models such as stacks/recursion, counters, queues, etc.
+Further applications include control theory (e.g., \cite{blondel2000survey,NIPS2004_2569,Ziliotto:2016}), operations research and finance (e.g., \cite{schal2002markov,nowak2005,bauerle2011finance,Solan:2014,Flesch:JOTA2020}) artificial intelligence and machine learning (e.g., \cite{sigaud2013markov,sutton2018reinforcement}) and formal verification (e.g., \cite{ModCheckPrinciples08,EWY2010,BBEKW2010,BBEK:IC2013, EY:JACM2015,ACMSS2016,ModCheckHB18,KMST2020c}).
+The latter works often use countable MDPs to describe unbounded structures in computational models such as stacks/recursion, counters, queues, etc. Properties of the long run behavior of MDPs have been extensively studied (e.g., \cite{Hill:79,sudderth1983gambling,MaitraSudderth:DiscreteGambling,Gimbert2011ComputingOS,Renault:2017,KMST:ICALP2019,Renault:2020,Flesch:JOTA2020,Sudderth:2020}).